What Is CICO dieting? How it works, & CICO calculator

 CICO protein bar

-The CICOBAR protein bar is a great option for people who want to indulge in a tasty treat while still maintaining a healthy diet.
-It is also called greg doucette protein bars.
+The CICO BAR protein bar is a great option for people who want to indulge in a tasty treat while still maintaining a healthy diet.
+It is also called Greg Doucette protein bars.

 It is packed with 20g of protein and 15g of fiber per serving.